tariqul-islam/web_hyp_splash_screen/readme.txt

 This is a simple splash screen plug-in for websites.

 Create a div id hyp_splash_screen, and inside this div create a button or link with id hyp_splash_terminate.
 Include the files splash_screen.css and splash_screen.js in the HTML.
+And also include JQuery.

 And you are done.
 You can add your own elements and style rules inside the splash screens.